Tessa Greenberg is a comedy director, editor, and writer in New York City. Her love of off-the-wall and high concept storytelling has made its way

-As a kid, Tessa spent countless hours rewatching Pee Wee’s Playhouse, Ghostbusters, Beetlejuice, and anything weird that her Dad could record from TV onto a VHS.
+As a kid, Tessa spent countless hours rewatching Pee Wee’s Playhouse, Beetlejuice, and anything weird that her Dad could record from TV onto a VHS.
 Since then she’s spent her time finding ways to capture the joy of eccentricity through filmmaking.

+Tessa is a also a co-founder of the Brooklyn indie filmmaking collective, Video Mass (videomass.tv).
 Their sci-fi and horror-anthology films have screened around the country and most recently at the Et Cultura film festival in St.Petersburg, Florida.

 Before her career in film, she wrote and performed music in a synth pop band that toured the east coast wearing spandex and glitter, making music videos for the fellow bands she would meet and befriend.